Terry Wogan: Death

 Wogan's last broadcast was on 8 November 2015 on his BBC radio show Weekend Wogan.
 By then he had been diagnosed with the advanced stages of prostate cancer and he died on 31 January 2016 at his home in Taplow.
 His funeral was private but a memorial service was held at Westminster Abbey on 27 September 2016.

 British Prime Minister David Cameron said that "Britain has lost a huge talent", and Michael D. Higgins, the President of Ireland, praised Wogan's career and his frequent visits to his homeland.
 Taoiseach Enda Kenny and Tánaiste Joan Burton remembered Wogan for his role in helping Anglo-Irish relations during the Troubles.
 The BBC renamed BBC Western House, home of Radio 2, in his memory, to BBC Wogan House.
+Although the BBC had now vacated the building, the name had been retained.